usatales.com

 3. Medano Creek

-One of the highlights of Colorado beaches is the Great Sand Dunes, National Park.
+One of the highlights is the Great Sand Dunes, National Park.
 Bring a bathing suit because, even in this unlikely location, you will be amazed to witness this creation.

-When the river is experiencing “surge flow,” which is when snowmelt is at its peak, it is the best time to visit the beach (typically in the spring).
+When the Medano Creek River is experiencing “surge flow,” which is when snowmelt is at its peak, it is the best time to visit the beach (typically in the spring).
 This results in a churning (but safe) wave pool that is always fun to swim in.

 The water is highest between May and June, which is peak season.
 Remember that the river is heavily reliant on snowmelt, so don’t expect the same experience every time.
 The river also tends to dry up by the end of the summer, so plan your visit accordingly.